top of page

 Hearing Time: What the dancers hears (in the music), effects their movement, position to position/shape to shape.Embodying Expanded Aural Space (Somatic & beyond “Reach Space”)

 Kinetics relates to Hearing: Dancer is in sync and part of Music, rhythm & phrasing.
 As well as Verbalization & Sight from external spoken & demonstration: Are both from Observation of command.
-(Dance observes & assimilates movements and positions) (Cognition: Visualization)
+(Dance observes, assimilates, & embodies movements and positions) (Cognition: Visualization)

 Aural sense is transformed into Kinetic learning/performity. (also introverted, Intrapersonal)